scopeusc/scope-s18/lesson-0/README.md

 3. Depending on your package manager, type `yarn install` or `npm install`.
 This will install all required modules and dependencies.

 4. Run the server with `node bin/www` or with the green start button in the top right of WebStorm

+5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)

+5a.
+Test the debugger in WebStorm - go to `routes/index.js` and add a breakpoint on line 5 ( click the line number on the left)

+6. Next, stop your app with the red square in the top right, and run it in debug mode (click the bug to the right of the start button)

+7. Navigate to [http://localhost:3000](http://localhost:3000) again - this time, it should switch over to the debug menu of WebStorm, where you can step over lines and inspect variables.

+## Additional Steps

+Get acquainted with WebStorm!
+If you've ever used a JetBrains IDE (IDEA, PyCharm, CLion, etc), you'll be familiar with a lot of the commands.

+Go through the options and look at what you're able to do.
+Some of the coolest ones are:

+* Command (or Win) + Alt + L - Reformat all code in the current file according to your style preferences (found in Settings -> Languages & Frameworks -> JavaScript)

+* Command (or Win) + Shift + D (when over a function or variable) - Rename all instances of that variable or function for a quick refactor (intelligent replacement will change it in all found occurences, even in the global scope!)

+* Code Menu Bar -> Inspect Code - Will analyze your code and show you possible bugs, issues, style issues, or spelling errors!

+* Command (or Win) + Alt + T - Surround selected code with a conditional (if, while, func, etc)

+*